irods/python-irodsclient/README.md

 >>> session.connection_timeout = 300
 ```

-This will set the timeout to five minutes for any associated
+This will set the timeout to five minutes for any associated connections.

-connections.
+Timeouts are either a positive `int` or `float` with units of seconds, or `None`, all in accordance with their
+meaning in the context of the socket module.
+A value of `None` indicates timeouts are effectively
+infinite in value, i.e. turned off.
+Setting a session's `connection_timeout` value to 0 is disallowed
+because this would cause the socket to enter non-blocking mode.

 Session objects and cleanup
 ---------------------------